MikeHeiber/Excimontec/README.md

 ## Development Status

-The current release, [Excimontec v1.0.0-rc.4](https://github.com/MikeHeiber/Excimontec/releases), is built with [KMC_Lattice v2.1](https://github.com/MikeHeiber/KMC_Lattice/releases) and allows the user to perform several simulation tests relevant for OPV and OLED devices.
+The current release, [Excimontec v1.0.0](https://github.com/MikeHeiber/Excimontec/releases), is built with [KMC_Lattice v2.1](https://github.com/MikeHeiber/KMC_Lattice/releases) and allows the user to perform several simulation tests relevant for OPV and OLED devices.
-All features that are to be included in v1.0 are now implemented and have undergone significant testing.
-However, there may still be bugs that need to be fixed, so please report any bugs or submit feature requests in the [Issues](https://github.com/MikeHeiber/Excimontec/issues) section.
+Please report any bugs or submit feature requests in the [Issues](https://github.com/MikeHeiber/Excimontec/issues) section.
 Please see the [Changelog](CHANGELOG.md) for a detailed listing of previous and upcoming changes.

 #### Continuous Integration and Testing Status: